dynamsoft-docs/document-normalizer-docs/programming/ios/user-guide.md

 ### Main ViewController for Realtime Detection of Quads

+In the main view controller, your app will scan documents via video streaming and display the detect quadrilateral area on the screen.

 #### Initialize License

 1. Initialize the license first.
 It is suggested to initialize the license in `AppDelegate` file.